Need to know

 - Almost one-fifth of the fridges we've tested in the past 12 months have been dead on arrival, had a noticeable fault which caused us to return it, or failed its energy test

 - When you install a new fridge, test the temperature of the fridge and freezer with a thermometer to confirm everything is working properly

-- Beko is one of the brands we've had the most problems with
+- Beko and Ikea are two of the brands we've had the most problems with

 When you spend hundreds, or even thousands, on a new fridge, you want a product that works properly from day one.
 And as your fridge is supposed to last 10 to 15 years, you could be stuck dealing with any problems or performance issues it has for a painfully long time.

 We rigorously test up to 40 fridges a year, and unfortunately, more fridges than ever are failing our tests on a regular basis, or presenting with faults just after they’ve been delivered.

 CHOICE whitegoods expert Ashley Iredale says: "We’ve had so many fridges fail our testing of late, we’re starting to think our new thermal lab was built over a haunted burial ground."